Cookies - BiscottiView Our Alphabetical Recipe Index for Cookies - Biscotti

 This famed recipe is the king of urban legend recipes – recipes that are passed around and have an unlikely (but charming tale attached to them).
 This one, also known as the Nieman Marcus $250.00 Cookie Recipe as well as the Mrs. Fields Cookie Recipe is a classic.

 A New York friend once Fed Ex'ed some famous Levain Bakery cookies to me and later on, I also had the pleasure to interview one of Levain’s owners.
 Both experiences made me determined to create my own Levain-styled chocolate chip cookies.
-This recipe is also in my cookbook, A Passion for Baking, Oxmoor House.
+This recipe is also in my cookbook, A Passion for Baking, 2007 and new edition 2014, Oxmoor House.